-SC2020 GEOLOGY 1 Semester .5 Credit (11, 12)FEE: \$10.00 PREREQUISITE: Biology, Chemistry or Physics
+SC2020 GEOLOGY 1 Semester (11, 12).5 Credit FEE: \$10.00

 Geology is a course for students who are interested in how our planet works and it changes through time, using the local geology as a laboratory.
 Topics will include minerals, mining, rock formation, plate tectonics, and landscape formation.
 Lab study will include a field trip to Rocky Mountain National Park.
 Students will apply geologic processes to National Parks.